TarendraV/TarendraV/README.md

 - 👋 Hi, I’m Tarendra verma
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning Java .
+- 🌱 I’m currently learning ReactJS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to Internship on frontend jobs ...
-- 📫 How to reach me ...
+- 📫 Email- vermatarendra9@gmail.com

 <!---
 TarendraV/TarendraV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.